FFizzZZ/Fizz/Notes/Linux Kernel/Process Scheduling.md

 This flag is set by scheduler_tick() when a process should be preempted, and by try_to_wake_up() when a process that has a higher priority than the currently running process is awakened.

 #### User Preemption
-* When returning to user-space from a system call
+	1. When returning to user-space from a system call
-* When returning to user-space form an interrupt handler
+	2. When returning to user-space form an interrupt handler

-* Kernel Preemption
+#### Kernel Preemption
+	1. When an interrupt handler exits, before returning to kernel to kernel-space
+	2. When kernel code becomes preemptible again
+	3. If a task in the kernel explicitly calls schedule()
+	4. If a task in the kernel blocks (which results in a call to schedule())
 * It is possible to preempt a task at any point, so long as the kernel is in a state in which it is safe to reschedule.

-So when it is safe to reschedule?
+* So when it is safe to reschedule?
 The kernel can preempt a task running in the kernel so long as it does not hold a lock.
 Because the kernel is SMP-safe, if a lock is not held, the current code is reentrant and capable of being preempted.

+* Preemption counter: When the counter is zero, the kernel is preemptible.